qgis/QGIS-Documentation/docs/training_manual/spatial_databases/spatial_functions.rst

 **The goal for this lesson:** To install spatial functions and briefly demo their effects.

-.. note:: We will assume the use of PostGIS version 2.1 in this exercise.
+.. note:: We will assume the use of PostGIS version 2.1 or newer in this exercise.
 The installation and database configuration are different for older versions, but the rest of this material in this module will still work.
 Consult the documentation for your platform for help with installation and database